-Bed sores are a common problem for the elderly and those that are less mobile.
+Bed sores are a common problem for the elderly and the less mobile.

 More accurately called pressure sores or pressure ulcers, they are areas of damaged skin and tissue that develop when sustained pressure (usually from a bed or wheelchair) cuts off circulation to vulnerable parts of the body.
 The soft tissues of the body, such as skin and muscle, depend upon blood vessels to carry nutrients to the tissues, and to remove waste products.

-Bed sores can result from one period of sustained pressure; however, most bed sores probably occur as a result of repeated incidents of blood flow interruption without adequate time for recovery.
-In fact, low pressure endured for long periods of time is believed to be more significant in producing pressure ulcers than higher pressure for shorter durations.
+Bed sores can result from one period of sustained pressure; however, most bed sores probably occur as a result of repeated incidents of blood flow interruption without adequate recovery time..
+In fact, low pressure over long periods of time is believed to be more significant in producing pressure ulcers than higher pressure for shorter periods. .

 Most Common Areas

 It is important to note that bed sores do not always result from being in bed as the name would imply.
 Some of the most severe bed sores can also result from sitting for a prolonged period of time.
 Thus, the location of the bed sores can depend upon the position of the patient.
 For individuals who are bed-bound, the sores are most likely to form on or around the heels, the hip-bone, and the lower back or tailbone.
-Pressure ulcers may also develop in a variety of other areas, including the spine, ankles, knees shoulders, and head, depending upon the position of the patient.
+Pressure ulcers may also develop in a variety of other areas, including the spine, ankles, knees, shoulders, and head. .